alirezapla/ASP_Library/readme.md

     GET /api/categories/{id} - Get a category by ID.

+    GET /api/categories/{id}/books - Get a category by ID with books.

     POST /api/categories - Add a new category.

     PUT /api/categories/{id} - Update a category.